Home | Store | Articles | Downloads | E-Mail | About | Testimonials | Contact | Labs Tuesday, August 19, 2008

 By Erik Rodriguez

 This article describes the method of multiplexing.
 It is a method used in date networks to send data from multiple sources through one physical line.
-Multiplexing is the basis for SONET Networks.
+Multiplexing is is used in conjuction with SONET and dark fiber.

 Multiplexing has been around for ages.
 As a briefly mentioned above, multiplexing is used to send and receive multiple segments (or packets) of data.
 The main advantage of multiplexing is that you can send a lot data over 1 physical line.
 It was first used in telephone networks to relay voice conversations over twisted [wire] pairs.
 There are several types of multiplexing: